Smeuner/TradeBots/README.md

 ## 2. Installation

-Install Python at https://www.python.org/downloads/release/python-3117/ (Check "add Python to PATH" when you run the installer)
+[Install Python](https://www.python.org/downloads/release/python-3117/) (Check "add Python to PATH" when you run the installer)
 You can install everything else using the batch file.

 ### Automatic install